microsoft/durabletask-java/azurefunctions/README.md

 ## Using the latest Java worker

-At the time of writing, some versions of the Azure Functions Core Tools do not yet have the latest Java worker runtime required for Durable Functions for Java.
-The following Core Tools *minimum* versions are required:
+The version of the Java worker that supports Durable Functions is available starting in the following versions of the Azure Functions Core Tools:

 - v3.0.4585 or greater
-- v4.0.4545 or greater
+- v4.0.4590 or greater

 If you aren't able to get a version of the Core Tools in one of these version ranges, you can still use Durable Functions for Java, but you'll need to manually update the version of the Java worker used by your existing Core Tools installation.
 The following are steps describing how you can update to a compatible version of the Java worker.
 You can skip these steps if you already have a required Azure Functions Core Tools version installed locally.